Sunday, April 3, 2022

 SIGN UP TO BOWL

 You can Create a Team or Sign Up as a Bowler to join an established team, or we can put you on a team in need of bowlers.
-We’re looking for families, businesses, and friends of all ages to form 4-person bowling teams.
+We’re looking for families, businesses, and friends of all ages to form teams of 4-6 bowlers.
 Get creative with team names and costumes!!

 Tax-deductible pledges can be made on the MAKE A PLEDGE page of this website via Pay Pal or by cash or checks made out to “Dover Children’s Home”.